Agency Partners

 Key learnings from this report

-• The median time to hire for Security Engineers in Norway is 35 days, emphasizing the need for tech leaders to adapt recruitment strategies to address the time-sensitive nature of filling these critical roles.
+• The median time to hire for Security Engineers in Norway stands at 35 days, indicating a need for efficient hiring processes to secure qualified candidates amidst fierce competition.

 Number of roles opened and closed for Security Engineers in Oslo in the last 3 months